hybridgroup/kidsruby/README.md

 I used the qtbindings gem: https://github.com/ryanmelt/qtbindings Since I also run homebrew, I discovered that the homebrew install for Qt4 needed a little symlinking before I could run the gem install for qtbindings as described here: https://github.com/ryanmelt/qtbindings/issues#issue/14

-However, since Qt is now at version 4.7.3 you need to use the following instead:
+However, since Qt is now at a higher version, you need to use the following:

     brew install qt
-    for DIR in /usr/local/Cellar/qt/*/lib/*.framework; do ln -s $DIR/Headers ${DIR%%/lib/*}/include/$(basename $DIR .framework); done bundle install
+    for DIR in /usr/local/Cellar/qt/*/lib/*.framework; do ln -s $DIR/Headers ${DIR%%/lib/*}/include/$(basename $DIR .framework); done brew install cmake
+    bundle install

 If you have already installed KidsRuby using the OSX installer, you will need to uninstall that Qt package before trying to install the qtbindings gem, or it will not build/install as described here https://github.com/ryanmelt/qtbindings/blob/master/README.txt.